- January 22, 2020

 The question of whether your employer is liable for your car accident-related injuries can also be determined by the car you were driving.
 Any time you’re driving a company car during the workday, your employer can be held liable.
 If you were driving your own car, however, you’ll need to have been conducting business when the accident occurred in order to hold your employer liable.

-Any time you’re involved in a car accident, it’s always in your best interest to consult a knowledgeable car accident lawyer in Los Angeles.
+Any time you’re involved in a car accident, it’s always in your best interest to consult a knowledgeable car accident lawyer.
 The Barnes Firm has several attorneys known for providing outstanding client service and delivering the best possible results.
-They understand what it takes to win the compensation their clients deserve.
+We understand what it takes to win the compensation their clients deserve.

-Their car accident lawyers in Los Angeles have a No Fee Promise, which means there’s no fee until they secure a monetary settlement or verdict.
+Our car accident lawyers have a No Fee Promise, which means there’s no fee until they secure a monetary settlement or verdict.

-If you’d like to know what your case might be worth, call The Barnes Firm for a free consultation, or contact an LA car accident lawyer online 24/7.
+If you’d like to know what your case might be worth, call The Barnes Firm for a free consultation, or contact a car accident lawyer online 24/7.

 The Barnes Firm (800) 888-8888